The Cheeger problem in abstract measure spaces: Applications

 We discuss the validity of~\ref{prop:isoperim}.
-We first observe that, as summarized in~\cite{HK00}*{Sect.~11.4}, up to taking a smaller $\omega$, we are ensured (globally in $\omega$) the validity of a doubling property for metric balls and of a $(1,1)$-Poincar\'e inequality for the \emph{horizontal gradient} $\nabla_{\mathcal X} u=\sum_{i=1}^kX_iuX_i$, thanks to the celebrated works by Nagel, Stein, and Wainger \cite{NSW85} and Jerison~\cite{Jerison86} respectively.
+We first observe that, as summarized in~\cite{HK00}*{Sect.~11.4}, up to taking a smaller $\omega$, we are ensured (globally in $\omega$) the validity of a doubling property for metric balls and of a $(1,1)$-Poincar\'e inequality for the \emph{horizontal gradient} $\nabla_{\mathcal X} u=\sum_{i=1}^kX_iuX_i$, thanks to the celebrated works~\cites{NSW85,Jerison86}.
 This allows to rely on the results of \cite{GN96}*{Thm.~1.18}, guaranteeing the validity of the following isoperimetric inequality for any Lebesgue measurable set $E\subset \omega$